cpske/ISP/assignment/ku-polls/iteration2.md

 1. If someone goes to the base URL of the web site, such as `http://localhost:8000/`, redirect them to the polls index page.
    - After the redirect, the visitor's web browser should show the actual URL (`http://localhost:8000/polls/`) not the base URL `/`.
    - Many ways to do this.
 Have a look at Django's `RedirectView` class and `RedirectView.as_view()` method.

-2. Add links so a visitor to view results without voting.
-   - On polls index page, add a "Results" links for each question, so someone can view results without voting.
-   - On the poll "detail" page, also add a link to "Results".

-3. Improve navigation between pages.
+2. Improve navigation between pages.
    - On the polls detail page, add a "Back to List of Polls" link so visitor can go back to the index.
    - On the voting results page, also add a "Back to List of Polls" link (same text message as above).
    - You can use any *intuitive* text or icon you like instead of "Back to List of Polls"; but be consistent.
    - Remove the "Vote again" link.
 A visitor should get only one vote per poll!

+3. Add links so that a visitor to view polls results without voting.
+   - On polls index page, add a "Results" link for each question.
+   - On the poll "detail" page, also add a link to "Results".

 ## Other Enhancements

 1. Improve appearance of the voting results page.
-   - Make the votes align in a column
+   - Make the choice text and votes line up in columns (use a table or CSS)
-   - Remove the bullets
+   - Remove the ugly bullets!
-   - Hint: use an html table instead of bulleted list.
    - Remove the word "votes" after the count (it's just clutter)

 2. Externalize configuration data in `settings.py`.